art-from-the-machine/Mantella/README.md

 If you have the required mods installed, then this issue might instead be caused by the `skyrim_folder` being set incorrectly.
 This only seems to be an issue for Mod Organizer 2 / Wabbajack modlist users.
 Some Mod Orgnanizer 2 setups move the text files created by the Mantella spell to another folder.
 Try searching for a folder called overwrite/root or "Stock Game" in your Mod Organizer 2 / Wabbajack installation path to try to find these Mantella text files, specifically a file called `_mantella__skyrim_folder.txt`.
 If you find this file, then please set its folder as your `skyrim_folder` path.

+### Temp files getting added to AppData folder
+There is an issue with directories with the prefix "_MEI" building up in AppData/Local/Temp.
+This will be fixed in the next release, but in the mean time these files can be deleted to free up space.

 ### ChatGPT API Error: cannot access local variable 'audio_file' where it is not associated with a value
 This error occurs when something has failed in a previous step (likely xVASynth).
 Please check your MantellaSoftware/logging.log file to see the error which occurred before this, which should provide more clarification.
 If you are still ensure, please share your logging.log file to the Discord's issues channel.